 The other three types of asbestos – Tremolite, Anthophyllite and Actinolite – may be found as a contaminant in other types of asbestos and asbestos products.

 Contact Our Firm to Learn More

-At The Law Offices of Peter Angelos, P.C., we take pride in the fact that we have been front-runners in asbestos litigation.
+At Peter Angelos, P.C., we take pride in the fact that we have been front-runners in asbestos litigation.
 We are able to fully educate the victims and families we serve and can swiftly answer whatever questions you have.

 If you would like to speak with a mesothelioma lawyer from our legal team to learn more about the different types of asbestos or to discuss your case, contact our firm today or fill out a free case evaluation form.